Detention Specialist

 Note: Depending on assigned responsibilities, employees may perform some or all of the duties below.

-• Maintain accurate and secure files, case notes and computer databases on all inmates booked into the county jail and all defendants sentenced by the county courts.
+• Maintain accurate and secure files.
+Use notes and computer databases on all inmates booked into the county jail and all defendants sentenced by the county courts.

 • Process and document cash, surety bonds, restitution, cost of supervision, releasing checklist transactions, and other court mandated fines, costs, and fees.

-• Process the first appearance court docket; provide criminal justice entities a copy to include charging documents and update inmate files as directed by the courts.
+• Process the first appearance court dockets; provide criminal justice entities a copy to include charging documents and update inmate files as directed by the courts.

-• Process the daily court schedule and secure transport list for all jail inmates for Felony, Misdemeanor, and Traffic court.
+• Process the daily court schedule and secure transport lists of all jail inmates for Felony, Misdemeanor, and Traffic court.

 • Input inmate immigration status and file information received from federal agencies.